-The BOT approach involves engaging an offshore development company, outsourcing not only the software development but the business establishment in a market place.
+The BOT approach involves engaging an offshore outsourcing company, building not only the software development but the business establishment in a market place.
 After an agreed time-frame, the whole operation is transferred into the client’s hands.

 How we work this model

 Once engaged, fram^ works together with the client to set the expectations, goals and the planned trajectory of the project.
-Armed with an understanding of the client’s business, we then source a location, recruit and establish your own, dedicated team, before securing intellectual property rights.
+Armed with an understanding of the client’s business, we then source a location, recruit and establish your own, dedicated development team of top IT talents in Vietnam, before securing intellectual property rights.

 The company’s entire infrastructure is built with the client having as much or as little input as they desire.
 By choosing a partner that are experts in the BOT model, the client can rest assured they have extensive market knowledge on their side and a solid idea of exactly who their target customer is.